 - Definitions and interpretation

-- Agreement for subscription
+- Agreement for the subscription of the shares

 - Calculation of minimum profit - the basis of the price to be paid

-- Completion of the deal and delivery of documents
+- Completion of the deal

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.